-Phoenix Dance Company was formed in 1981 by David Hamilton (Artistic Director), Donald Edwards and Vilmore James, three young, black British men who had their enthusiasm for dance sparked by the tuition they received in school, particularly from teachers John Auty at Intake High School and Nadine Senior at Harehills Middle School (founder of Northern School of Contemporary Dance).
+Phoenix Dance Theatre (formerly Phoenix Dance Company) was formed in 1981 by David Hamilton (Artistic Director), Donald Edwards and Vilmore James, three young, black British men who had their enthusiasm for dance sparked by the tuition they received in school, particularly from teachers John Auty at Intake High School and Nadine Senior at Harehills Middle School (founder of Northern School of Contemporary Dance).

 Initially, the three members of Phoenix Dance Company performed work created within the Company, mainly in educational settings, however, their fresh approach to contemporary dance won them support amongst audiences and critics and they quickly built a following beyond their home city.

 In 1987, Neville Campbell joined Phoenix Dance Company as Artistic Director.
 This appointment marked a major expansion of the Company and its repertoire, and under Campbell’s direction, the Company employed female dancers for the first time increasing to a company of ten.
 In the same year Phoenix Dance Company moved out of Chapeltown and established a permanent base at Yorkshire Dance in Leeds city centre.

 Margaret Morris took over as Artistic Director in 1991 and under her the company began to expand its overseas touring.
 As well as becoming a regular feature of the UK touring circuit, Phoenix Dance Company performed internationally in the USA, Western Europe, South America and the Caribbean.
 Highlights in the Company’s performing history include the 1996 Cultural Olympiad in Atlanta, where Phoenix Dance Company was the sole representative of British dance and the following year when the Company was commissioned to perform at the opening of the Commonwealth Heads of Government meeting in Edinburgh.